dierop/ASTMultimodal/README.md

 ## ⚙️ Setup

-This project will be developed and run in Google colab to use the T4 and A100 GPUs In particular I will use the T4 Gpus for only inference notebooks, like: Baseline and data analysis The A100 GPUs are used for finetune
+This project is being developed and run in Google colab to use the T4 and A100 GPUs.

+In particular, I will use the T4 Gpus for only inference notebooks: Baseline and data analysis.
+The A100 GPUs are used for finetune